Lutheran World Relief: History

 Lutheran World Relief was officially founded in 1945, as Lutherans in the United States began responding to the refugee crisis in post-World War II Europe by sending food, clothing and quilts.
 By the end of the decade, LWR was also sending relief aid to those affected by conflicts in Palestine, Hong Kong, Korea, and Bangladesh.
 In the 1960s and 1970s, LWR began forming methodologies of working in agriculture and with farming cooperatives to increase rural incomes and food security in the developing world, eventually changing its articles of incorporation to reflect its work in international development.
 In 1979, LWR opened it first regional office in Peru.

 In the 1980s, famine in Africa made international headlines, especially the plight of people in Ethiopia.
 In response, LWR shipped 5,000 tons of wheat to northern Ethiopia and also opened a regional office in West Africa.
 For its work in responding to the Ethiopian Civil War and famine, LWR became the first faith-based development agency to receive the Presidential End Hunger award.
 In 1999, LWR moved its headquarters from New York City to the newly built Lutheran Center in Baltimore, Maryland.

 Since 2000, LWR has increased its emphasis on sustainable agriculture and climate adaptation while continuing to respond to major natural disasters and humanitarian crises around the world.
+As of 2023, in addition to responding to emerging crises as needed, LWR maintains ongoing operations in 29 countries in Central and South America, Africa, the Middle East, Asia and Oceania.

 Organizational structure

 In its founding structure, Lutheran World Relief was originally led by a secretary.
 In 1953, the organization changed its top leadership position to an executive director.
 In 1996, LWR transitioned to being led by a President and CEO, the structure that remains in place today.
-LWR's President and CEO reports to a 15-member board of directors, including representatives from the Evangelical Lutheran Church in America (ELCA) and the Lutheran Church–Missouri Synod (LCMS), the two largest Lutheran church bodies in the United States.
+LWR's President and CEO reports to a 15-member board of directors.

 LWR is divided into four departments: